 3. The Savannah Way, North Australia

-The Savannah Way is an adventurous 3,700km route across northern Australia, from Cairns to Broome.
+The Savannah Way is an adventurous 3,700km route across northern Australia, from Cairns to Broome as part of your Aussie road trip.
 Along the way, you’ll get acquainted with the tropical savannahs of the north, drive through sealed and unsealed roads, and stop at some jaw-dropping places.

 It’s easy to get deep into exploring this route.
 With 5 World Heritage sites, 15 national parks, waterfalls, plenty of wildlife, and hot springs surrounded by palm trees, you won’t be short on adventurous sites!